- Blog

 For example, an app’s marketing team might have a certain budget for encouraging new signups, including a promotional bonus like a percentage discount or a small credit for a first login with the app.
 When used as intended, this sort of incentive can be an excellent investment for the company’s user acquisition efforts, as the cost of discounted orders or free credits is often outweighed by that new customer’s lifetime value.

 Multi-accounters take advantage of these promotions by making multiple new accounts under different names, email addresses, and phone numbers and claiming a discount with each new account.
-When fraudsters use multi-accounting, rewards meant for the many go instead to the few, and the company’s ability to use its customer acquisition budget efficiently is compromised.
+When fraudsters use this kind of account creation fraud, rewards meant for the many go instead to the few, and the company’s ability to use its customer acquisition budget efficiently is compromised.

 Furthermore, many companies use weak device identification solutions which makes it very difficult to track behavior across devices.
-If users are banned for fraud or policy abuse, they can reset their devices and start the same scam all over again..
-Without the ability to detect multi-accounting, fraud teams can’t help but get wrapped up in a vicious cycle of detection and blocking that never solves the problem.
+If users are banned for fraud or policy abuse, they can reset their devices and start the same scam all over again.
+Without the ability to detect account creation fraud, fraud teams can’t help but get wrapped up in a vicious cycle of detection and blocking that never solves the problem.

 How can food delivery apps detect multi-accounting?